 7. New Paltz (Hudson Valley)

 Less than a two-hour drive north of New York City, you’ll find yourself surrounded by rugged mountain ridges, forests, and the small-town charm of New Paltz, home to the very special Mohonk Mountain House (pictured).
-Rooms can be on the pricier side, but even a one-night stay in this stunning lodge-style resort (visited by past guests including John Rockefeller, Andrew Carnegie, and Teddy Roosevelt) is worth it.
+Rooms can be on the pricier side, but even a one-night stay (weekdays only) in this stunning lodge-style resort (visited by past guests including John Rockefeller, Andrew Carnegie, and Teddy Roosevelt) is worth it.
 Despite its long history, the rooms have been kept in impeccable condition and almost all have their own fireplace.
 Amenities include a 33,000-square-foot spa, fitness center, game room, library, and indoor swimming pool.

 Besides feeling pampered inside the resort, the Mohonk Mountain House offers plenty of activities to keep you happily busy.
 Take a historical tour of the House and grounds, enjoy a horse-drawn carriage ride, or go for a spin on the ice skating rink.
 The grounds are covered in trails for hiking, snowshoeing, and cross-country skiing.